Czyz7/k_R_C/docs/Policies/Remove Background Noise via RingCentral Apps.md

 - **For Mobile**:

   Click your initials at the Top-Left.
+Under Settings category select Phone.
+Under General Category, select "Background noise reduction".
+Turn on.

 :::